Top 10 Debut Hip-hop/Rap Albums of The 21st Century

 Release Date: January 18 2005

 Aftermath/Interscope really do have a knack to finding talent.
 First came Eminem, then 50 Cent came through and before the torch was passed to modern great Kendrick Lamar Duckworth, The Game was next in line.
 Straight from the motherfucking West Coast backed by Jimmy Iovine, 50 Cent, Eminem and Dr Dre, Game’s debut was simply exquisite.
 50 stans and Game stans always go head to head to argue who had the better debut album, but Game’s debut comfortably wins here.
 Considered to be a classic album by many, it is said that The Documentary is solely responsible for reviving the West Coast Hip-Hop Scene.
 Who could forget the menacing pianos on Westside Story, the braggadocio track that is How We Do or the wonderfully produced and sampled soul track track Dreams?
 To be fair an album with production from Dr Dre, Kanye West, Havoc, Just Braze, Scott Scorch in his prime, Timbaland and many more mixed with Game’s cutthroat and brash lyricism was always going to be monumental.
+The Documentary deserves to be on our Top 10 Debut Hip-hop/Rap Albums of The 21st Century list.

 Key tracks: Westside Story, Dreams, Hate It of Love It, How We Do and Put You On Game.